 Your other option as a Virtual Assistant is to start your own business as an independent contractor.
 As an independent contractor, you set up your own business and contract out your services.
 Starting out can require some upfront costs but can have a more significant payout in the long run.
 You will need to:

 As an entrepreneur, you will also be responsible for creating a pricing chart and invoicing your clients.
 It is vital that you assess your “worth”; be sure not to undervalue yourself!
-You have the opportunity to work for more than one company, you can use instead onboard various organizations as clients and find what.
+You have the opportunity to work for more than one company, you can use instead onboard various organizations as clients and find what industry works best for you.
 The flexibility of hours is another excellent benefit of being a contractor.

 Most often, you can choose which hours you work on a specific project, for example, if you want to work at 2 am when your children are sleeping, feel free!